LeonardoAlchieri/bachelor_thesis/README.md

-# BACHELOR'S THESIS
+# BACHELOR'S THESIS – GLITCHS CLASSIFICATION IN THE PLANCK/HFI DATA USING NEURAL NETWORKS
-Code to clean Planck/HFI and the neural network to analyse it.
+Code to clean Planck/HFI data and the neural network to analyse glitches in it.

 This code provides
   - the means to clean the Planck/HFI raw data from Dipole effect and avoid Galactic Interstellar Medium.